avlis/datacopy/README.md

 - source, dest: must match something on first column of connections.csv

 - mode:
     - caps mean close log file after this one
     - t means truncate, d delete before inserting
     - i means just insert.
     - a means after, gets a max value from destination to adjust the source query. see append_column and append_query for more details.
+    - e means execute statement only, ignores output.
+On source connection. dest, table and other copy related columns on jobs are ignored.

     examples:

         - T means truncate, insert data, and close log file.
         - t means truncate, insert, leave log file open for next query
         - i just inserts, leave log file open for next query
         - I insert and close the log file.